Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In terms of supplemental study materials, there is no doubt that Kaplan takes the cake.
 Between their flashcards, eBook and NCLEX Channel, they simply offer too much value, especially as compared to Hurst, who offers little in the way of extras.
 The Kaplan NCLEX Channel is especially noteworthy, as it gives you access to near daily live online webcasts with a Kaplan NCLEX instructor.

 These bonus sessions take a deep dive into a particular topic tested on the NCLEX or a certain test taking strategy.
 They go into the weeds and are especially valuable for topics you’re weak on.
-You can also access pre-recorded sessions.
+You can also access pre-recorded sessions if you don’t have time to catch them live, which I found to be super useful with my busy schedule.
 Advantage: Kaplan.

 I have to deem this a win for Kaplan.
 While I do prefer Hurst’s video lesson delivery, with its sharp graphics and modern approach, the rest of their online program is a little jumbled.
 It’s just a little hard to follow along with their study plan in the digital platform.
 Once you get a rhythm it becomes easy, but upon login it’s definitely not clear immediately how their study plan works.
 This is in contrast to Kaplan where everything is straightforward and intuitive.
 Their user interface is modern, clean and very easy to use.
 Advantage: Kaplan.